Mobile Computing Terms and Conditions of Use

 Details regarding check-in will be e-mailed directly to each student's Seton Hall University e-mail account, so please make sure to read your Seton Hall e-mail on a regular basis.

 The Check-in process is completed via an on-line form.
 To check-in your laptop, click on the link sent in the check-in e-mail.
-You will be required to log in using your e-mail shortname and password.
-Once in the form, you will be required to enter your laptop model number and serial number.
-The form will also ask you to report any known laptop problems.
+You will be required to log in using your shortname and password.
+Once in the form, you will be required to enter your SHU ID number and laptop serial number.
 Once you have completed the form, click on submit to process the check-in.
-For a successful check-in, you will receive a confirmation of the check-in.
-If the check-in was not successful, you will receive a response page advising you to contact the Asset Management Office to assistance.
+If the check-in was not successful, you will receive a response page advising you to contact the Asset Management Office for assistance.

 Laptop Refresh Policy